TAG Heuer: Sponsorship

-TAG Heuer has been the official timekeeper of the three Summer Olympic Games of the 1920s, the Skiing World Championships, the Formula One World Championships and has developed a watch for the McLaren F1 team.
+In the past, TAG Heuer has been the official timekeeper of the three Summer Olympic Games of the 1920s, the Skiing World Championships and the Formula One World Championship.
+They have returned to the role of Formula One timekeeper from 2025 onwards, resuming the role they held prior to 2013.

-Heuer was the official timepiece of the Ferrari F1 team in the 1970s and McLaren from the 1980s until 2015.
 TAG Heuer is the official time keeper and sponsor of La Liga, Bundesliga, Ligue 1, Serie A, J1 League, and Major League Soccer.

+Since 2011, TAG Heuer has sponsored the Monaco Grand Prix, becoming a title sponsor of the event in 2025.

 From 2017 to 2020, TAG Heuer was the official timekeeper for Gran Turismo Sport, a racing video game that was released on PlayStation 4.

 Motorsport

-TAG Heuer is an official partner of Red Bull Racing.
-TAG, now known as TAG Group which is no longer affiliated with TAG Heuer, sponsored Formula One team Williams during the early 1980s.
-TAG also gave its name to the Porsche engines used by the McLaren Formula One team from 1983 through 1987.
-TAG Group continues to hold a stake in McLaren.
+TAG Heuer is an official partner of the Red Bull Racing in Formula One, and sponsored Red Bull's Renault-manufactured power units from 2016 to 2018.
+TAG, now known as TAG Group which is no longer affiliated with TAG Heuer, sponsored Williams during the early 1980s.
+TAG also gave its name to the Porsche engines used by McLaren from 1983 through 1987, and remained a sponsor until 2015.
+TAG Group continues to hold a stake in McLaren until 2024.
+Heuer was the official timepiece of the Scuderia Ferrari in the 1970s, prior to the TAG acquisition.

-The endorsement with Red Bull was part of a larger promotional outreach program by former TAG Heuer CEO Jean-Claude Biver to entry into markets that may not necessarily be traditional markets for the company, an idea Biver calls "Universes", which include sport, heritage, lifestyle and art and music.
+The endorsement with Red Bull was part of a larger promotional outreach program by former TAG Heuer CEO Jean-Claude Biver to enter into markets that may not necessarily be traditional markets for the company, an idea Biver calls "Universes", which include sport, heritage, lifestyle and art and music.
 Other brand ambassadors in the "Universes" program include David Guetta, OneRepublic, Martin Garrix, Cara Delevingne, Chris Hemsworth, Manchester United F.C. and Muhammad Ali.

-Starting in May 2018 TAG Heuer picked up the title sponsorship of the pagoda at the Indianapolis Motor Speedway.
+Starting in May 2018, TAG Heuer picked up the sponsorship of the pagoda at the Indianapolis Motor Speedway and also sponsors the IndyCar Series.

+In September 2023, TAG Heuer is became the title sponsor of Porsche Formula E Team.

+In February 2025, TAG Heuer became the official timekeeper of F1 Academy.
+TAG Heuer will also support Aiva Anagnostiadis for the 2025 season.